P-TEFb/RNAfastqtoBigWig/README.md

 /home/xyz-user/genome-bowtie-index /home/xyz-user/genome-chrom.sizes hg38,JQCY02.1 JQCY02.1 samplekey.csv
 ```
 Note: Here, I am using the moth genome(JQCY02.1) as my Spike-In.
 The genome-bowtie-index consists of both the human (hg38) and the Spike-In (JQCY02.1) genomes.
 To create a bowtie index like this I combined the human and moth genomes into one fasta file and ran bowtie-build on this combined.fasta file.
 I used a minimum insert length of 26bp and maximum insert length of 608bp because the UMIs at both ends of a read is 4bp in length.
-After trimming the UMIs my goal is retain all fragments between 18-600bp for further analysis.Please consider the strategy suitable for your sequencing library.
+After trimming the UMIs my goal is retain all fragments between 18-600bp for further analysis.
+Please consider the strategy suitable for your sequencing library.

 ### Parameter description:
 ```